Glossary

 Narrative identity is shorthand for narrative’s contribution to processes of identity formation.
 Increasingly, linguists, philosophers, and psychologists are recognizing that storytelling plays a crucial role in the construction of personal and collective identity.
 Not only do we tell stories to convey information or entertain one another, but the narratives we share help define who we are by positioning the storyteller vis-à-vis existing cultural frameworks.
 At the individual level, the self is bound up with stories that mirror our past experiences and projections into the future.
 In social contexts, we perform an identity by telling stories in ways that suggest, more or less deliberately, our political beliefs and ethical values.
 In discussions on narrative and identity in sociolinguistics and psychology, it is customary to distinguish between “big” and “small” stories.
 Big stories are elaborate narratives, such as one may find in an autobiography or life story interview, that claim to paint a comprehensive picture of one’s identity.
 Small stories, by contrast, are fleeting narratives that emerge in everyday conversation and that also contain important information as to the storyteller’s identity.
 In different ways, both kinds of narrative are involved in the formation and performance of identity.

-⇢ see also life story, narrative analysis, migration and identity, values
+⇢ see also Life story, Narrative analysis, Migration and identityAttitudes, beliefs, and values

 References and further reading: